KenIjiwoye/immune-me/memory-bank/activeContext.md

 Recent changes to the project include:

+1. **Docker Containerization**: Implemented Docker containerization for the entire application:
+   - Created Dockerfiles for both backend and frontend services
+   - Set up a docker-compose.yml file to orchestrate all services
+   - Configured environment variables for container communication
+   - Established a Docker network for service communication
+   - Added volume for persistent database storage
+   - Implemented health checks for services
+   - Updated README with comprehensive Docker documentation

-1. **Database Configuration**: Completed the PostgreSQL database configuration for the AdonisJS v6 backend:
+2. **Database Configuration**: Completed the PostgreSQL database configuration for the AdonisJS v6 backend:
    - Updated `backend/config/database.ts` with proper environment variable usage and defaults
    - Changed connection key from 'postgres' to 'pg'
    - Fixed type issues with port by using `Number(env.get('DB_PORT', 5432))`